ga4gh/vrs/docs/source/terms_and_model.rst

   used by an implementation to store the identifier for a VR object.
   If used, the stored `_id` element MUST be a :ref:`ga4gh identifier <identify>`.

-* The `_digest` attribute is found in identifiable objects, and MAY by used by an implementation to store the :ref:`truncated-digest` for constructing digests of parent objects.
+* The `_digest` attribute is available to in identifiable objects, and MAY be used by an implementation to store the :ref:`truncated-digest` for constructing digests of parent objects.